Internet of Things (IoT) via Satellite

 © Fraunhofer IIS

-LEO and certain HEO constellations operate much closer to earth than GEO satellites.
-Therefore there is less path loss and thus less terminal power and antenna directivity is required to close the link.
+LEO and certain HEO constellations operate much closer to Earth than GEO satellites.
+Therefore, there is less path loss and thus less terminal power and antenna directivity is required to close the link.
 This is advantageous in terms of terminal cost and size.
 However, LEO and HEO constellations come with the drawback of moving satellites, causing a highly time variant communication channel and the need for steerable antennas.
-Thus an IoT terminal operating in a LEO or HEO network requires both a waveform tailored for the specifics of this communication channel and a suitable antenna design.
+Thus, an IoT terminal operating in a LEO or HEO network requires both a waveform tailored for the specifics of this communication channel and a suitable antenna design.

 © Fraunhofer IIS